-These gluten-free pumpkin pie bars easy to make and healthy!
+These gluten-free pumpkin pie bars are easy to make and healthy!
 They use just a few simple ingredients, taste just like a slice of pumpkin pie, but bite-sized!

 I've been a pumpkin pie lover my entire life.
 It's my mom's favorite pie and she would always get one for her birthday instead of cake.
 So we grew up loving it and it's something I look forward to every fall!

 My mom has mastered the perfect pumpkin pie and now that she's also dairy-free she's mastered an awesome dairy-free one as well.
 The one thing she's amazing at that I just can't get down is the crust part.

 So I came up with my own solution.
 Skip the pie pan, skip the crimping, skip the rolling and just make bars instead!
 It's so easy and still every bit as delicious.
 Today I'm going to show you my recipe for the ultimate Gluten-Free Pumpkin Pie bars that are simple, healthy and absolutely scrumptious.
 You're going to love them!

 You probably notice that I use a lot of almond flour in my baking.
 For one, almond flour is naturally gluten-free.
 Almond flour is also really healthy since it's made with just pure almonds.
 And third, almond flour adds a really lovely texture to baked goods.

 But what exactly is almond flour?
 The kind of almond flour I buy is from Bob's Red Mill.
 I love Bob's Red Mill products and have ever since going gluten-free almost a decade ago.
 They're a lifesaver when it comes to gluten-free baking.